fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Prophet says: "A religion that does not include a prayer duty is devoid of goodness."
 In the Prophet’s life history we read that Abu Talib once saw Ali praying and he asked him what he was doing.
 Ali explained that it was the prayer the Prophet ordered.
 Abu Talib said: "Since he orders only what is good, obey him."

 What was imposed on Muslims then before the Prophet’s night journey?
 Scholars mention that most probably it was in the same form we pray now, but the obligation was only two prayers a day, one during the day and one after nightfall.

+> Prayer is the pillar of Islam, whoever leaves it has destroyed his religion.
+> Ajloni, Kashf al Khafa 11/31

 </details>